Welcome to today's edition of the Rush 24-7 podcast.

 That's where your beef is.

-But the bottom line here is how else are these political parties going to control states from leapfrogging?
+But bottom line here is how else are these political parties going to control states from leapfrogging?

-If if the if the Florida Democrats are upset, they can form their own party.
+If somebody doesn't get a handle, if the Florida Democrats are upset, they can form their own party.

 I still think it's the government's right to set the date of election.

-I mean you saying the state of the State of Florida should set the primary schedule for the Democrat Party, they should set the primary schedule for the Republican Party.
+I mean, the state of Florida should set the primary schedule for the Democrat Party.

 Guess what the state of Iowa is going to say?